AlexanderMonneret/Xtrinsic_final/README.md

 ## MVP Components and features checklist:
 ### on The Watch Side:
 - [x]  finding a WearOS3 Device with the right sensors for data gathering (using Galaxy SmartWatch4)
 - [x] Syncing Data between watch and phone, done using Google Health API (no need for extra WearableApp).
-API depricated May.2022 using STILA
+API depricated May.2022, alternative solution using STILA content provider
 - [x] Synch data directly with the Phone via bluetooth.
 (Using STILA watch app)
 ### On The Phone Side:
 - [x] Phone App with Graphs, Buttons and placeholders to present our Idea.